jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 ### 12 General requirements for participants in civil aviation system
 (1) Every person who does anything for which an aviation document is required (in the succeeding provisions of this section called a participant) shall ensure that the appropriate aviation documents and all the necessary qualifications and other documents are held by that person.
-(2) Every participant shall comply with this Act, the relevant rules made under this Act, and the conditions attached to the relevant aviation documents.
+(2) Every participant shall comply with this Act, the relevant rules or regulations made under this Act, and the conditions attached to the relevant aviation documents.
 (3) Every participant shall ensure that the activities or functions for which the aviation document has been granted are carried out by the participant, and by all persons for whom the participant is responsible, safely and in accordance with the relevant prescribed safety standards and practices.
 (4) Every participant who holds an aviation document that authorises the provision of a service within the civil aviation system—
   (a) Shall, if so required by rules made under this Act, establish and follow a management system that will ensure compliance with the relevant prescribed safety standards and the conditions attached to the document; and